skapura/camouflage-detector/README.md

 CADPAT (Canadian Pattern) and MARPAT (Marine Corps Pattern) work best with some amount of false positives:
 <img src="https://github.com/skapura/camouflage-detector/blob/master/cadpat_marpat_output.jpg" width=400 height=300>

-Pencott pattern blends the best in some settings and is more difficult to differentiate:
+Pencott was the most difficult pattern to differentiate.
+Although we can find all the regions containing the pattern, the features are too similar to the natural setting to do so effectively without more false positives:
 <img src="https://github.com/skapura/camouflage-detector/blob/master/pencott_train_output.jpg" width=400 height=300>